macbeth/comfyui-truenas/README.md

 # comfyui-truenas
-Minimal Docker image of ComfyUI for Truenas, based on Nvidia official base cuda images.
+Docker image of ComfyUI for Truenas, based on Nvidia official base cuda images.

 To pull a version for a specific version: